-Model Range All the variants (i.e. all body styles, engine and equipment grades) available across Australasia under a common model name or designation Minimum Percentage The lowest proportion of sales, expressed as a percentage, which an item of safety equipment must meet as standard equipment to be included as part of the Basic Level equipment.
-Model release date The date set by the manufacturer at which a new vehicle is firs being offered to consumers in any part of Australasia.
+Model Range All the variants (i.e. all body styles, engine and equipment grades) available across Australasia under a common model name (refer to Application of Star Ratings Protocol for definintion of Model Name) Minimum Percentage The lowest proportion of sales, expressed as a percentage, which an item of safety equipment must meet as standard equipment to be included as part of the Basic Level Safety Equipment.
+Model release date The date set by the manufacturer at which a new vehicle is first being offered to consumers in any part of Australasia.
 Reassessment A new assessment by ANCAP of a vehicle which has previously been rated but has undergone a significant safety update.
-The re-assessed rating is based on all requirements (Minimum Percentage for Basic Level equipment, threshold, balance values etc.) applicable at the time of reassessment.
+The re-assessed rating is based on all requirements (Minimum Percentage for Basic Level Safety Equipment, threshold, balance values etc.) applicable at the time of reassessment.
 Depending on the changes made to the vehicle, it may not be necessary to repeat all aspects of the assessment.
 The results of a re-assessment are published alongside the original rating.
 Recalculation The updating of a vehicle's rating to a later assessment regime than was originally applied where the vehicle's safety performance has not changed.
-The recalculated rating is based on all requirements (Minimum Percentage for Basic Level equipment, threshold, balance values etc.) applicable at the time of recalculation.
+The recalculated rating is based on all requirements (Minimum Percentage for Basic Level Safety Equipment, threshold, balance values etc.) applicable at the time of recalculation.
 Additional tests may or may not be necessary, but the exercise utilizes results already obtained and applies the updated requirements to them.
 Retest A repeat of one or more parts of a vehicle's assessment which replaces the original result.
 The original invalid result is not published by ANCAP.
 Safety Equipment That equipment which is overtly aimed at improving safety.
 It includes but is not necessarily limited to: Restraint systems, including head restraints, child restraints and anchorages; Knee and leg protection; Breakaway pedal arrangements; Pedestrian friendly devices (unless they are only required for particular engine compartment packages); Seat belt reminder systems, Safety marking/labels and switches.
-Note: It does not include: Engine/transmission volume; Road wheel/tyre size, Sun roof, etc. Variant A unique combination of body style, engine and equipment grade or specification.
+Note: It does not include engine/transmission volume; Road Variant wheel/tyre size, sun roof, etc. Refer to Application of Star Ratings Protocol.